-Cyanobacteria, also known as blue-green algae, are a common and natural part of the microscopic plants (plankton) in Lake Champlain and other Vermont waters.
-Cyanobacteria can grow quickly during warm months in lakes and ponds with excess nutrients like phosphorus and nitrogen.
-Cyanobacteria blooms are most common on calm, sunny days between June and September.
-In recent years, cyanobacteria blooms have occurred most often in northern sections of Lake Champlain such as St. Albans Bay and Mississquoi Bay.
+Cyanobacteria, also known as blue-green algae, are naturally found in fresh water in the U.S. and in Lake Champlain and other Vermont waters.
+Cyanobacteria grow well in water that has high amounts of nutrients like phosphorous and nitrogen.
+Cyanobacteria can multiply quickly to form surface scums and dense populations known as blooms, especially during the warm days of late summer and early fall.
+In recent years, cyanobacteria blooms have occurred most often in northern sections of Lake Champlain—such as St. Albans Bay and Mississquoi Bay.

 Intense precipitation events can increase nutrient inputs into water bodies, which, combined with warmer temperatures, may result in more favorable conditions for cyanobacterial blooms in Vermont’s lakes.
 As temperatures in Lake Champlain and other fresh water bodies continue to warm due to climate change, and the frequency of heavy precipitation events increases, conditions will become more favorable for blooms to happen.

 Some types of cyanobacteria can release natural toxins or poisons (called cyanotoxins) into the water, especially when they die and break down.
 Swimming or wading in water with cyanobacteria may cause minor skin rashes, sore throats, diarrhea, stomach problems, or more serious health problems.
 Children and pets are at higher risk of exposure because they are more likely to play near the shoreline and drink water while swimming.
 Pets can also lick and swallow cyanobacteria that may be caught in their fur.
 The Health Department partners with other state agencies, environmental organizations, recreational site managers, town health officers, drinking water system operators, and hundreds of volunteers to monitor cyanobacteria blooms each summer and test affected waters for cyanotoxins.